anguoyuan/Topological-RANSAC/README.md

 # Topological-RANSAC
 This is the official implementation for our NeurIPS 2023 paper "Topological RANSAC for Instance Verification and Retrieval without Fine-tuning".
+We will release our code soon.